balassy/BuildMonitor/README.md

 ## About the author

-This project is created and maintaned by [György Balássy](https://linkedin.com/in/balassy).
+This project is created and maintaned by [GyÃ¶rgy BalÃ¡ssy](https://linkedin.com/in/balassy).